-Dr. Andrew Nawrocki and Dr. Amanda Cobb couldn’t be experts in the field of prosthodontics or implant dentistry without also knowing the right steps for a quick, comfortable and effective tooth extraction in Ormond Beach.
-While they work hard to save teeth whenever possible, sometimes extractions are necessary in order to ensure the wellbeing of the patient.
+Dr. Andrew Nawrocki couldn’t be an expert in the field of prosthodontics or implant dentistry without also knowing the right steps for a quick, comfortable and effective tooth extraction in Ormond Beach.
+While he works hard to save teeth whenever possible, sometimes extractions are necessary in order to ensure the wellbeing of the patient.
 Other times it’s needed before a denture or bridge can be placed.
-Regardless, they take all the best steps to ensure that your extraction and aftercare go as smoothly as possible.
+Regardless, he takes all the best steps to ensure that your extraction and aftercare go as smoothly as possible.

 Why You Would Need an Extraction

 One of the most common reasons patients may need their teeth extracted is due to their wisdom teeth erupting.
 While this is rarely ever the case, some patients have mouths large enough to accommodate third molars.
 However, it’s far more common that the wisdom teeth are taking up too much room and therefore need to be removed to prevent future damage to the remaining teeth and oral structures.

 In other cases, teeth may need to be extracted because they are severely damaged, either from long-term decay or due to trauma inflicted on the tooth itself.
 If the tooth cannot be saved in its current form, an extraction will need to be performed.

 Keep in mind that extractions are seen as a last resort and performed mainly to prevent infections or severe oral pain.

 Extractions are typically categorized by their complexity.
 For example, simple extractions involve the removal of teeth that are clearly visible in the mouth.
 Alternatively, surgical extractions require making an incision into connective tissue around the tooth in order to access it.
 This may often be the case for impacted wisdom teeth that have failed to erupt fully through the gum tissue.